abhijit-c/abhijit-c/README.md

 I'm Abhijit Chowdhary (Abhi)!

-I'm a Ph.D. student in computational mathematics.
+I'm a postdoctoral researcher in computational mathematics.
 My research interests lie in wielding math to design algorithms for real-world problems.
 Towards that end, I'm currently focused on large-scale uncertainty quantification tasks.
 My Ph.D. research was in that direction, doing so for infinite-dimensional Bayesian inverse problems.